-But in today’s competitive market, there is a debate between mass marketing and niche marketing.
-Where mass marketing focuses on standardization and niche marketing focuses on customization or tailored products for a segmented market, it seems a bit difficult to choose a side.
+But in today's competitive market, there is a debate between mass marketing and niche marketing.
+Mass marketing focuses on standardization, and niche marketing focuses on customized or tailored products for a segmented market.
+It doesn't seem very easy to choose one side.

-It can be argued that mass marketing is more beneficial but the existing and rapidly changing mini markets demands niche marketing.
+You can argue that mass marketing is more beneficial, but the existing and rapidly changing mini markets demand niche marketing.

 In the product-oriented era of marketing, the so-called mass marketing campaign was pursued by many companies.

 Let's take the example of coca-cola.
 It had one bottle and one flavor.
 The original coke.
-In that era, targeting a niche market was not common.
-Goods and services were marketed with a mindset that the market was one and not segmented.
-The basic idea was to focus on the common needs of the people rather than focusing on the difference.
+In that era, targeting a niche market was not expected.
+People marketed goods and services with a mindset that the market was one and not segmented.
+The basic idea was to focus on the people's everyday needs rather than focusing on the difference.

-Don’t get me wrong, mass marketing is still prevalent today.
-Products like sugar, salt, milk, etc. are still being marketed as an “undifferentiated” product.
+Don't get me wrong.
+Mass marketing is still prevalent today.
+Products like sugar, salt, milk, etc., are still being marketed as "undifferentiated" products.
 But even these products are becoming more segmented.

-A large company can also be decentralized in order to serve different market segments.
+We can also decentralize a large company to serve different market segments.
 Companies have various strategic units that cater to their target audience.
-This is because markets are being “demassified”.
+It is because markets are being "demassified."

-In the Third Wave, Tofler talks about how a desmassified society was transforming the corporate industry.
-He states how not only markets but also information and production are being broken into smaller and smaller markets.
+In the Third Wave, Tofler talks about how a declassified society was transforming the corporate industry.
+He states how markets and information and production are being broken into smaller and smaller markets.

-Diet coke contributes to only 4% of Coca-Cola's total sales volume and it is considered to be a niche product for a segmented audience since it targets a specific group.
+Diet coke contributes to only 4% of Coca-Cola's total sales volume.
+It is considered a niche product for a segmented audience since it targets a specific group.

 Choosing a Niche Strategy